Valentin387/Parser/README.md

 example: python cparse.py text.mc

 This one uses SLY, everything looks good, I only have to solve the infinite recursion problem

+*AST01

+this one uses my first version of an AST, but I have to solve the infinite recursion problem